This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 It also covers an incredible area of around 30 acres.

-Taking out everything else from the equation there is no denying that this Mosque is one incredible piece of architecture and in real life, it is even more beautiful than my eye and camera could ever capture.
+Taking out everything else from the equation, there is no denying that this Mosque is one incredible piece of architecture.
+In real life, it is even more beautiful than my eye and camera could ever capture.